Eddie Andrews (American politician)

 Edgar Lee Andrews (born May 31, 1966) is an American politician, tech entrepreneur and minister who has served as a member of the Iowa House of Representatives for the 43rd district since 2021.
 He is a member of the Republican Party.
 In June 2025, he announced his candidacy for the Republican nomination in the 2026 Iowa gubernatorial election.
+He placed fifth in the Republican primary.

 Iowa House of Representatives

 Andrews was elected to the Iowa House November 3, 2020, defeating incumbent Democrat Karin Derry.
 As a member of the Iowa House of Representatives, Andrews is the Chair of the International Relations Committee, and sits on the Health and Human Services Committee, Natural Resources Committee, Economic Growth and Technology Committee, and the House Veterans Affairs Committee and as a member of the Commerce Committee.
 Additionally, he co-founded the Taiwan Friendship Caucus and in the past served as the Vice Chair for the Subcommittee on Health and Human Services Appropriations.